Marleyedrg/ohmydebnM/README.md

 # Desktop Effects

 Desktop and window effects are enabled by default.
 If you would like to disable them, go to System Settings, click Effects, and then click the slider next to `Desktop and window effects` to disable.

+# Desktop Magnifier

+If you need to zoom in on part of your desktop, you can do so by enabling the magnifier via [OhMyDebn Menu](#ohmydebn-menu).
+Once enabled, hold down the Ctrl key and then use your scroll wheel to zoom in and out.

 # Hotkeys